-On this day in 1920, the 19th Amendment of the United States Constitution is adapted guaranteeing American women the right to vote.
+On August 18, 1920, the 19th Amendment of the United States Constitution was adapted guaranteeing American women the right to vote.
 The amendment reads: “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex” and “Congress shall have power to enforce this article by appropriate legislation.”

 Posted by Amy E. Milne

 Executive Director, Quilt Alliance